The Chief Executive must act in accordance with any policies determined by the Board and any directions given to the Chief Executive by the Board.

 The SIR Act specifies that the affairs of CSIRO shall be conducted by the Chief Executive subject to any policies determined by the Board and any directions given to the Chief Executive by the Board [SIR Act s10A].

-The Board works with and through the Chief Executive and management of CSIRO to ensure the Organisation fulfils its functions.
+The Board works with and through the Chief Executive of CSIRO to ensure the Organisation fulfils its functions.

 The Chief Executive is responsible to the Board for the overall development of strategy, management and performance of CSIRO.
 The Chief Executive manages the Organisation in accordance with the strategy, plans and policies approved by the Board to achieve the Organisation's objectives.